Telford Taylor: McCarthyism and Vietnam

-After the Nuremberg Trials, Taylor returned to civilian life in the United States, opening a private law practice in New York City.
+After the Nuremberg trials, Taylor returned to civilian life in the United States, opening a private law practice in New York City.
 He became increasingly concerned with Senator Joseph McCarthy's activities, which he criticized strongly.
 In a speech at West Point in 1953, he called McCarthy "a dangerous adventurer," branded his tactics "a vicious weapon of the extreme right against their political opponents," and criticized President Dwight Eisenhower for not stopping McCarthy's "shameful abuse of Congressional investigatory power."
 He defended several victims of McCarthyism, alleged communists or perjurers, including labor leader Harry Bridges and Junius Scales.
 Although he lost these two cases (Bridges' sentence of five years in prison was later voided by the Supreme Court, and Scales' six-year sentence was commuted after one year), he remained unfazed by McCarthy's attacks on him, and responded by writing the book, Grand Inquest: The Story of Congressional Investigations, which was published in 1955.

-In 1959, he served as a technical adviser and narrator on the television production, Judgment at Nuremberg.
+In 1959, he served as a technical advisor and narrator on the television production Judgment at Nuremberg.

-In 1961 Taylor attended the Eichmann trial in Israel as a semiofficial observer and expressed concerns about the trial being held on a defective statute.
+In 1961 Taylor attended the Eichmann trial in Israel as a semiofficial observer and expressed concerns about the trial being held on a defective statute, citing international justice and ethical issues.

 Taylor became a full professor at Columbia University in 1962, where he would be named Nash Professor of Law in 1974.
 In 1966, he was elected a Fellow of the American Academy of Arts and Sciences.
 He was one of very few professors there who refused to sign a statement issued by the Columbia Law School that termed the militant student protests at Columbia in 1968 as being beyond the "allowable limits" of civil disobedience.
 Taylor was very critical of the conduct of US troops in the Vietnam War, and in 1971 urged President Richard Nixon to set up a national commission to investigate the conflict.
 He strongly criticized the court-martial of Lieutenant William Calley, the commanding officer of the US troops involved in the My Lai massacre because it did not include higher-ranking officers.